johngodoi/DigitalMarketing/README.md

 4. Uses **pyspark** to read the files. i.e.: `PageViewParser()` for pageviews and `None` and it is not required
 5. Create a **insert sql statement** for each record
 6. Executes the insertions in the **postgresql** database
-7. Then it starts to execute `*.sql` scripts for transforming the data model to one more dimensional
+7. Then it starts to execute `*.sql` scripts registered at `sql_scripts.yml` in the same order as in the file
-8. Afterwards it execute other `*.sql` scripts for creating some specialized tables and views

 ## Findings about the data: